Icinga/icinga2/doc/8-migration.md

       vars.CVTEST = "service cv value"
     }

-If you are just defining `$CVTEST$ in your command definition its value depends on the execution scope - the host check command will fetch the host attribute value of `vars.CVTEST` while the service check command resolves its value to the service attribute attribute `vars.CVTEST`.
+If you are just defining `$CVTEST$` in your command definition its value depends on the execution scope - the host check command will fetch the host attribute value of `vars.CVTEST` while the service check command resolves its value to the service attribute attribute `vars.CVTEST`.

 #### <a id="manual-config-migration-hints-contacts-users"></a> Manual Config Migration Hints for Contacts (Users)

-Contacts in Icinga 1.x act as Users in Icinga 2, but do not have any notification commands specified.
+Contacts in Icinga 1.x act as users in Icinga 2, but do not have any notification commands specified.
 This migration part is explained in the [next chapter](#manual-config-migration-hints-notifications).

     define contact{